 Numismatic writers and coin dealers have criticized the United States Mint for not producing enough coins to meet collector demand.
 Additionally, some large-volume coin dealers will pay people to order the coins and then send the coins directly to the coin dealer.
 Although this may be unethical, it is not illegal.

 This way, you do not have to "hover" on the Mint's website or remember to call in your order via the telephone.
 You will also be the first to receive your coins and sets before everyone else.
 Remember, not all coins and sets are available for a subscription.
 Please check the mint's website for more details.
+Additionally, you need to watch your email for announcements from the mint that a special coin or set is now available.

 Commemorative Coins and Coin Sets